-For examples of performance-based fee amounts used by states in Medicaid, visit the Reimbursement Models for Medicaid Agencies and MCOs page of the Coverage Toolkit.
+Additional examples of performance-based fee amounts used by other states can be found in the Reimbursement Models in Practice section on the Reimbursement Models for Medicaid Agencies and MCOs page of the Coverage Toolkit.

-Example of Combining Attendance and Performance Components
+Example of Combining Fee-for-Service and Performance Components

-As mentioned previously, the attendance milestone and performance-based components are often combined into one reimbursement model.
-The MDPP is one example in which this combination can be seen; the MDPP reimbursement model is shown below.
-Additional details about the MDPP can be found on the MDPP Basics and MDPP Implementation Resources pages of the Coverage Toolkit.
-Examples of states using attendance milestone and performance-based components in a reimbursement model in Medicaid can be found on the Reimbursement Models for Medicaid Agencies and MCOs page of the Coverage Toolkit.
+Fee-for-service, attendance, and performance-based components can be combined in reimbursement models.
+The MDPP is one example that combines fee-for-service payments with performance-based payments; the MDPP reimbursement model is shown below.
+Additional details about the MDPP can be found on the Medicare pages of the Coverage Toolkit.
+Additional examples of states using combinations of fee-for-service, attendance, and performance-based components in a reimbursement model in Medicaid can be found in the Reimbursement Models in Practice section on the Reimbursement Models for Medicaid Agencies and MCOs page of the Coverage Toolkit.